 '''

 public class CartController : Controller

 //...

 public async Task<IActionResult> Index()

 try

 {

-//...
-Other code
+var user = appUserParser.Parse(HttpContext.User);

+//Http requests using the Typed Client (Service Agent)

+var vm = await basketSvc.GetBasket(user);

+return View(vm);

 catch (BrokenCircuitException)

-// Catch error when Basket.api is in circuit-opened mode
+// Catches error when Basket.api is in circuit-opened mode

 HandleBrokenCircuitException();

 return View();

 }

 private void HandleBrokenCircuitException()

 TempData["BasketInoperativeMsg"] = "Basket Service is inoperative, please

 try later on.
-(Business Msg Due to Circuit-Breaker)";
+(Business message due to Circuit-Breaker)";

 }

-}

 '''

 Here's a summary.
 The Retry policy tries several times to make the HTTP request and gets HTTP errors.
-When the number of tries reaches the maximum number set for the Circuit Breaker policy (in this case, 5), the application throws a BrokenCircuitException.
-The result is a friendly message, as shown in Figure 10-5.
+When the number of retries reaches the maximum number set for the Circuit Breaker policy (in this case, 5), the application throws a BrokenCircuitException.
+The result is a friendly message, as shown in Figure 8-6.

-Figure 10-5.
+Figure 8-6.
 Circuit breaker returning an error to the UI

-You can implement different logic for when to open the circuit.
+You can implement different logic for when to open/break the circuit.
 Or you can try an HTTP request against a different back-end microservice if there is a fallback datacenter or redundant back-end system.